hydrargyrum/hydrargyrum.github.io/qruler/index.md

 [Project repository](https://github.com/hydrargyrum/attic/tree/master/qruler)

-QRuler needs on Python and PyQt or PySide.
+QRuler needs Python and PyQt.
 QRuler is licensed under the [Do What the Fuck You Want to Public License](../wtfpl)